Care of the Elderly Dog

 Loss of weight can be caused by something more significant such as kidney or liver failure and some cancers will also cause dramatic weight loss.

 NEVER restrict water intake.
 If your dog is drinking to excess there will be a medical reason for this which needs investigating by your vet.

 Tolerance to exercise may be reduced due to lower general fitness but also could be due to bone and joint problems, stiffness being caused by arthritis.
 It is important to not stop exercise altogether as a dogs general fitness is what will help keep everything working (internally) as efficiently as possible.
 The muscle tone on an elderly dog is what will help hold the dog together if he or she is suffering with pain in the joints.

-You can give your dog remedies for arthritis but you need to make informed decisions and combine it with advise from your vet.
-An obvious thing to discuss with your vet is giving glucosamine and chondroitin, cod liver oil, omega 3 capsules as a starting point.
+You can give your dog remedies for arthritis but you need to make informed decisions and combine it with advice from your vet.
+An obvious thing to discuss with your vet is giving glucosamine and chondroitin, omega 3 capsules as a starting point.
 Some vets are happy to recommend green lipped mussel tablets which are anti-inflammatory.
 You can discuss how much to give of any remedy with your vet.
-Noting cod liver oil is high in vitamin A and therefore should be given under guidance (the size capsule in mg in relation to size of the dog).

 As older animals do not tend to move around as much as an active young dog it is important to consider its bedding needs.
 If your older dog suffers with incontinence you need to be able to manage this so your dog is kept comfortable and life is kept as simple as possible for you to deal with.
 “Vet bed” is the best type of blanket for an elderly dog.
 It provides warmth, the appropriate padding the dog needs and also prevents the dog from sitting in its own urine as the urine will soak through and be held underneath the top layer.